-There are 592 affordable apartments in Winter Garden that offer reduced rents to low-income households.
+There are 592 low-income apartments in Winter Garden that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Orange County Housing and Community Development Division||Section 8 Housing Choice Voucher (HCV)|